 This is interesting.
-After he heard a talk radio discussion about dog "racial profiling", Dr. Jon called and asked me to comment and give my Irreverent Thoughts.
+After he heard a talk radio discussion about dog "racial profiling", Dr. Debra called and asked me to comment and give my Irreverent Thoughts.

 As you may know, I'm the Irreverent Veterinarian.
 I speak my mind and give you my honest opinion.
 I don't try to sweet talk the truth.
 I won't tell you, any drug company, any pet product maker, any breeder or any pet owner anything but the truth.
 Some might say I'm truthful to a fault.
 I've had some pet owners and breeders get really angry.
 It is hard hearing the truth.

-Dr. Jon asked for my opinion on this topic.
+Dr. Debra asked for my opinion on this topic.
 Give us your opinion.
 Take the poll on Petplace.com – Do you believe in "racial profiling" of dogs?